Bearing Calculator

 Wilderness Navigation: How Hikers and Backpackers Use Bearing Calculations

-Backcountry navigation combines map reading, compass work, and bearing calculations to travel safely through wilderness without marked trails.
+Backcountry navigation combines map reading, compass work, and bearing calculations to travel safely through wilderness without marked trails, following principles taught by National SAR Association and NOLS (National Outdoor Leadership School).
 Understanding how to calculate bearing from your current position to a distant landmark, water source, or trailhead can mean the difference between a successful trip and a dangerous situation.
 Modern hikers use GPS devices, but battery failure, signal loss in canyons, or device damage requires traditional navigation skills—bearing calculations remain an essential wilderness survival technique.
+Convert coordinates between formats with our Coordinate Converter.

 Off-Trail Navigation: Calculating Your Way Through Trackless Terrain